abhiabhi0/obsidan-programmerCave/LLD/08 - Creational Design Patterns - Prototype, Factory Method and Abstract Factory.md

 **Prototype**
-- is a creational design pattern that can be used to create objects that are similar to each other.
+- is a creational design pattern that can be <mark class="hltr-g">used to create objects that are similar to each other</mark>.
-- The pattern is used to avoid the cost of creating new objects by cloning an existing object and avoiding dependencies on the class of the object that needs to be cloned.
+- The pattern is used to avoid the cost of <mark class="hltr-o">creating new objects by cloning an</mark>
+<mark class="hltr-o">existing object and avoiding dependencies on the class of the object that needs to be cloned</mark>.

 **Factory**
 - is a creational design pattern that can be used to create objects without specifying the exact class of the object that will be created.